 “In the midst of the sorrows is consolation, in the midst of the darkness is light, in the midst of the despair is hope, in the midst of Babylon is a glimpse of Jerusalem, and in the midst of an army of demons is the consoling angel.
 The cup of sorrow, inconceivable as it seems, is also the cup of joy.
 Only when we discover this in our own life can we consider drinking it.”

-We ask to pray for her, she says only if she can pray for us too.
-I raise my head and catch her eye and she doesn’t look away.
-She tells me the Holy Spirit has given her something to say.
-She takes my hands looks in my eyes and tears well up.
+She takes my hands, looks into my eyes, and tears well up.
 She raises her voice and every statement is spoken with authority.
-“Your feet were chosen by God since your mother’s womb, Wherever you go the Lord is in front of you.
-Wherever your feet touch, the Lord has been there before for you.
+“Your feet were chosen by God since your mother’s womb.
+Wherever you go the Lord is in front of you.
+Wherever your feet touch, the Lord has been there before you.
 The earth is yours.
 Whatever your feet touch, the Lord has given it to you.
 Walk in holiness.”

-My eyes are wide open in surprise as this beautiful woman with a gold cross is clutching me and praying blessing over me.
-It is being prayed twice over me, in emphatic Spanish and then beautifully-accented English.
+My eyes are wide open in surprise as this beautiful woman wearing a gold cross is clutching me and praying a blessing over me.
+It’s being prayed twice over me, in emphatic Spanish and then beautifully-accented English.
 Doubly blessed.
 She embraces me and holds me tight, crooning over me in Spanish and swaying back and forth like she is sending me off to sleep.
-I hug her again as we left and she prayed over me again, “Don’t be afraid, whatever God has called you to do he will train you for.”
+I hugged her again as we left and she prayed over me again, “Don’t be afraid, whatever God has called you to do he will train you for.”